Bram-diederik/budgetenergy-homeassistant-emailparser/README.md

 edit the php files with the right values.

+add the yaml to the home assistant configuration.

 set the crontab
 ```
 0 0   1  *   *    /opt/budgetenergie/prices_set.php > /dev/null 2>&1